janosh/awesome-normalizing-flows/readme.md

 1. 2019-07-21 - [Noise Regularization for Conditional Density Estimation](https://arxiv.org/abs/1907.08982) by Rothfuss, Ferreira et al.

    > Normalizing flows for conditional density estimation.
-This paper proposes noise regularization to reduce overfitting. ([Blog](https://siboehm.com/articles/19/normalizing-flow-network) | )
+This paper proposes noise regularization to reduce overfitting.
+[Blog](https://siboehm.com/articles/19/normalizing-flow-network)

 1. 2019-07-18 - [MintNet: Building Invertible Neural Networks with Masked Convolutions](https://arxiv.org/abs/1907.07945) by Song, Meng et al.

-   > The authors create an autoregressive-like coupling layer via masked convolutions which is fast and efficient to evaluate.([Authors Code](https://github.com/ermongroup/mintnet))
+   > The authors create an autoregressive-like coupling layer via masked convolutions which is fast and efficient to evaluate. [[Code](https://github.com/ermongroup/mintnet)]

 1. 2019-07-18 - [Densely connected normalizing flows](https://arxiv.org/abs/2106.04627) by Grcić, Grubišić et al.

    > The authors created a nested coupling structure to add more expressivity to standard coupling layers.
 They also utilize slicing/factorization for dimensionality reduction and Nystromer for the coupling layer conditioning network.
-They achieved SOTA results for normalizing flow models. ([Authors Code](https://github.com/matejgrcic/DenseFlow))
+They achieved SOTA results for normalizing flow models. [[Code](https://github.com/matejgrcic/DenseFlow)]

 1. 2019-06-15 - [Invertible Convolutional Flow](https://proceedings.neurips.cc/paper/2019/hash/b1f62fa99de9f27a048344d55c5ef7a6-Abstract.html) by Karami, Schuurmans et al.

    > The authors introduce convolutional layers that are circular and symmetric.
 The layer is invertible and cheap to evaluate.
-They also showcase how one can design non-linear elementwise bijectors that induce special properties via constraining the loss function. ([Authors Code](https://github.com/Karami-m/Invertible-Convolutional-Flow))
+They also showcase how one can design non-linear elementwise bijectors that induce special properties via constraining the loss function. [[Code](https://github.com/Karami-m/Invertible-Convolutional-Flow)]

 1. 2019-06-15 - [Invertible Convolutional Networks](https://invertibleworkshop.github.io/INNF_2019/accepted_papers/pdfs/INNF_2019_paper_26.pdf) by Finzi, Izmailov et al.